Grow a Natural, Chemical-Free Garden

-Pollinators (bees, butterflies and moths).
-They transfer pollen between the flowers of fruiting plants, fertilizing female flowers, so fruits and seeds develop.
+Pollinators (bees, butterflies and moths) transfer pollen between the flowers of fruiting plants, fertilizing female flowers, so fruits and seeds develop.
 They are important to tree crops, berries and other veggie crops.

-Parasitic wasps and parasitoids (wasps, ants and sawflies).
-They control garden pests before they become a problem in your garden.
+Parasitic wasps and parasitoids (wasps, ants and sawflies) control garden pests before they become a problem in your garden.

-To encourage these helpful insects to visit your garden, you first have to stop using pesticides.
+To encourage these helpers to visit your garden, you first have to stop using pesticides.
 These garden friends can be wiped out when pesticides are used.

 Next, plant with insects in mind.
 Choose colorful, flowering plants to attract bees and parasitoid wasps.
 Grow a variety of plants at different sizes, including shrubby structural plants, plants with lacy foliage and herbs for bees and other pollinators.
 Don’t be too tidy with your garden design; a more natural garden will provide shelter and nesting spots for birds and other beneficial insects.
 Allow some plants to go to seed and some herbs to flower such as dill, cilantro, basil, oregano and thyme.

 Natural Garden Pest Solutions